musingstudio/publicbio/README.md

 # Public.Bio

 Create a simple public bio for yourself.
+An open source alternative to about.me, Linktree, Linkkle, etc.

 ![a preview of public.bio](https://i.snap.as/A0hxIru.png)